MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/distribute/ios.md

 If you don't call the above method, the `releaseAvailableWithDetails:`-method will repeat whenever your app is entering to the foreground.

-## Enable or disable Mobile Center Distribute at runtime
+## Enable or disable App Center Distribute at runtime

-You can enable and disable Mobile Center Distribute at runtime.
-If you disable it, the SDK will not provide any in-app update functionality but you can still use Distribute service in Mobile Center portal.
+You can enable and disable App Center Distribute at runtime.
+If you disable it, the SDK will not provide any in-app update functionality but you can still use Distribute service in App Center portal.

 ```objc
 [MSDistribute setEnabled:NO];